18 Nov Shots from Butyl Creek, plus a few trips

 In a moment of bravado I paraphrased a song and wrote, “The Creek goes on forever and the party never ends.”
 Butyl Creek that is, the recirculating creek in our backyard.
-Well, the party has been pretty on this November.
-We had one moment when 5 Golden-crowned Kinglets were bathing in the creek at once, and Goldfinches have been showing up, we are always happy to have Goldfinches.
+Well, the party is still on for now.
+We had one moment in November when 5 Golden-crowned Kinglets were bathing in the creek at once, and Goldfinches have been showing up, we are always happy to have Goldfinches.
 Above a male Golden-crowned is extending his crest, which they do when bathing.
 A bird that is very similar in Europe is called a “Firecrest.”
 The word kinglet, after all, means “little king.”
 All these names are deserved.
 Note the female at the far end of the shot.

 Two White-throated Sparrows have been showing up in our backyard.
 This is the most common winter sparrow back east but not so easy to find around here.
 What a great looking bird.

 We were over in Union Bay Natural Area by the UW the other weekend.
-In the main pond were a lot of ducks, mainly Hooded Mergansers, but a pair of Wood Ducks were there also, and this was my only shot that was barely in focus and it also wins the “Best pose by a Duck” contest I’ve been holding.
+In the main pond were a lot of ducks, mainly Hooded Mergansers, but a pair of Wood Ducks were there also, and this was my only shot that was barely in focus and it also wins my “Best pose by a Duck” contest for fall 2018 so far.

 Meanwhile the off-leash dog problem is getting really out of hand… Oh wait, that’s a bull Steller’s Sea Lion at Point No Point.
 I understand they can weigh up to 2000 lbs.